Culture

 Mola Njoh Njie, a senior native of Bokwaongo and long-time councillor since 1976, insisted that chieftaincy in Bokwaongo follows patrilineal lineage.

-“A man from elsewhere cannot come to Bokwaongo and says he wants to be a chief,” he said.
-He raised this objection during the consultative talks and has reiterated them again after Njie Mbonde was designated Chief.
+“A man from elsewhere cannot come to Bokwaongo and say he wants to be a chief,” he said.
+He raised this objection during the consultative talks and has reiterated it again after Njie Mbonde was designated Chief.

-To support their claim, those opposing Njie Mbonde’s designation have provided historical documents, including copies of the West Cameroon Gazette (No. 24, Vol. 8, May 18, 1968) and West Cameroon Notices No. 120 and 121, which list Oscar Ikome Elinge as Chief of Membea–Bokwaongo.
+To support their claim, those opposing Njie Mbonde’s designation have provided historical documents.
+These include copies of the West Cameroon Gazette (No. 24, Vol. 8, May 18, 1968) and West Cameroon Notices No. 120 and 121, which list Oscar Ikome Elinge as Chief of Membea–Bokwaongo.

-The Bokwoango Chieftaincy was contested by three main candidates: Dr Julius Ikome Monangai, journalist Albert Njie Mbonde and Member of Parliament for Buea Urban, Hon Malomba Esembe.
+The Bokwoango Chieftaincy was contested by three main candidates.
+These were Dr. Julius Ikome Monangai, journalist Albert Njie Mbonde, and member of parliament for Buea Urban, Hon.
+Malomba Esembe.

 Malomba was absent from the consultative talks where Njie Mbonde was designated Chief and has since then raised no public opposition to the designation.